Cardinal-Operations/SIRL/README.md

 ## Updates

-- **2025.07.28** - [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) ,which leverages the COPT optimization solver, is publicly available on Hugging Face and ModelScope
+- **2025.07.28** - [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) ,which leverages the COPT optimization solver, is publicly available on Hugging Face and ModelScope.
-- **2025.05.20** - [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main) ,which leverages the Gurobi optimization solver, is publicly available on Hugging Face and ModelScope
+- **2025.05.20** - [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main) ,which leverages the Gurobi optimization solver, is publicly available on Hugging Face and ModelScope.
 - **2025.05.17** - SIRL paper published on arXiv: [Solver-Informed Reinforcement Learning for Optimization Modeling](https://arxiv.org/abs/2505.11792).

 ## Model Release

 We release the checkpoint of [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL) and [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) on Hugging Face and Model Scope.
-More models are coming soon.
+We will soon be introducing new models, including a 32B-level model that has been shown to outperform DeepSeek-V3 and achieve performance on par with powerful LRMs like DeepSeek-R1 and OpenAI-O3.

 | Solver Type          | Hugging Face      | ModelScope |
 |---------------------|---------------- | ---|